ashleysally00/register/README.md

 # Register

-Register is a full-stack web application that provides user authentication functionality.
-It consists of a React frontend and a Node.js backend with Express, using MySQL for data storage.
+I started coding this as a full-stack web application that provides user authentication functionality.
+This project consists of a React frontend and a Node.js backend with Express, using MySQL for data storage.\
+I5 is not a build in that it just consists of parts that I later reworked again, starting with Create React App.

 ## Project Structure